samchrisinger/shanti_kmaps_typeahead/README.md

  * `filters`: This string will be added to all searches as a filter query.
 For example, `ancestor_ids_default:20` or `ancestor_ids_default:6403 AND -ancestor_ids_default:20`.
  * `selected`: By calling the plugin's `trackSelected` method, you can have the plugin keep track of which terms have already been selected.
 The default behavior of the plugin sets `selected` to `omit`, which hides already selected terms.
 Alternatively, you can set `selected` to `class`, which gives the CSS class `kmaps-tt-selected` to the already selected term.
+ * `pager`: Set to `on` if you want autocomplete search results to be paged.
+This option has only been tested with the classificatory use of the plugin.
+Defaults to `off`.

 ## Two Types of Widgets

 The KMaps Typeahead plugin can used in two different ways.